dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 }
 ```

 The `path` and `path/filepath` packages provide a more general set of functions for manipulating hierarchical names.
 The `path` package works with slash-delimited paths on any platform.
-It shouldn’t be used for file names, but it is appropriate for other domains, like the path component of a URL.
+It shouldn't be used for file names, but it is appropriate for other domains, like the path component of a URL.
 By contrast, `path/filepath` manipulates file names using the rules for the host platform, such as `/foo/bar` for POSIX or `c:\foo\bar` on Microsoft Windows.

-Let’s continue with another substring example.
+Let's continue with another substring example.
 The task is to take a string representation of an integer, such as `"12345"`, and insert commas every three places, as in `"12,345"`.
 This version only works for integers; handling floating-point numbers is left as a exercise.
 ```go
 // gopl.io/ch3/comma
 // comma inserts commas in a non-negative decimal integer string.